noir-lang/noir/docs/docs/reference/debugger/debugger_repl.md

 #### `memset [Memory address] [New value]`

-Update a Brillig memory cell with the given value.
+Update a memory cell with the given value.
 For example:

 ```
 > memory